nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/thrown-for-a-loop-lists.md

 ``` javascript
 let names = [];
 ```
-Yes, yes, I know that seems a lot cleaner and easier to read, but our verbose C# will come in handy soon enough.
+> <sub>Yes, yes, I know that seems a lot cleaner and easier to read, but our verbose C# will come in handy soon enough.
+For one, there's nothing stopping you from adding whatever data types you like to the JS array `names`, even mismatching ones.
+That's almost never what you want to do (if you have ever seen a bug that was caused by a data value of `"1"` when you were expecting `1`, or an object missing a critical key in an array of those objects, you know what I mean).
+Our long syntax for creating this List of integers gives us _type safety_.
+That can be very helpful in preventing bugs in our programs.</sub>

 ### Initialize a List with values
 We can also create a new List, and immediately add items to it with the _collection initializer_.
 This is a pair of curly braces that comes after the parenthenses, like this: